ON THIS PAGE:

 One of our cats was prone to pyelonephritis,

-maybe because he had PKD (in PKD cats, the bacteria can enter the cysts in
+(polycystic kidneys contain cysts, and the bacteria can enter the cysts in

 the kidneys and cause a deep-rooted infection),